SU-SWS/decanter-web/content/_pages/brand-design-elements-color.md

 ---
 https://github.com/SU-SWS/decanter/issues/575

+Note: A refreshed Stanford color palette is currently

 Below are the colors that are approved by Stanford University branding guidelines.
 All colors are available as variables in Decanter prefixed by <code>su-</code>.
 Some colors come with tints and shades to achieve functional contrast.

 ## Primary Colors